 For children with half-Italian blood coursing through their veins, my daughters sure like to get their Greek on!
 Perhaps it's because we used to let them eat shirtless at the table in the summers - we called it "greek-style" (those days are now behind us - sob).
 Or maybe it's an oregano thing, as the herb is used extensively in Greece and Italy.
 Whatever the reason, I'm not going to look a gift horse in the mouth.
 My girls each eat multiple servings of this salad when we make it, so I have to set some aside for me and my husband or they will devour ours, too!

-This recipe is super easy, especially since I used the dressing from this recipe on Cookie + Kate, my favorite food blog - love the photo of her pup noshing on broccoli!
-I made a few changes to the dressing, as I don't eat garlic or onions, and I tend to like things a little less salty than the average Jane.
+This recipe is super easy, especially since I used the dressing from this recipe on Cookie + Kate, my favorite food blog.
+I made a few changes to the dressing, as I don't eat garlic or onions, and I like things a little less salty than the average Jane.
 Here's what you'll need to feed four people (as well as 20 minutes of prep time), but it's super easy to adjust for a large gathering!

 For the salad: